kendelljoseph/application-patterns/concepts/applications-software.md

  - Replicating and denormalizing some data into a search database (e.g. elasticsearch, solr)
  - Storing raw JSON inputs to an API in a document database, with a limited subset imported to a main relational database

-### Independent runtime design
+### Independent runtime modelling

-**Runtime model design** involves deciding how to encode the [ontology](#ontology) in a specific programming language.
+**Runtime model design** involves deciding how to encode the [ontology](#ontology-first) in a specific programming language.
 It requires understanding the semantics and mechanics of a specific language, and using those to represent the ontology faithfully, flexibly, and in a way that works well with the known patterns of the how the data will actually be used.
 This can only be known by a human.

 Decisions include when or how to *build and represent collections*, *communicate which storage actions are valid*, *lazy load* (or not), *mutate* (or not), *support batch operations* (or not), and *allow free-form searching* (or not).